 We present a pseudocode description of the Egalitarian Paxos protocol for choosing commands below.
 The state of each replica is represented in the pseudocode by each replica's private commands array.

 We split the description of the commit protocol into multiple phases.
-Not all phases are executed for every command: a command committed after the execution of phases 1, 2 and Commit, is said to have been executed on the fast path.
-The slow path involves the additional Multi-Paxos phase.
-The Explicit Prepare phase is only executed on failure recovery.
+Not all phases are executed for every command: a command committed after the execution of Init, Phase 1, and Commit, is said to have